 By default this setting is enabled.
-PDF Image Printer automatically inserts the appropriate file format extension of the new output file type.
-Disabling this settings means that, in addition to the output file extension, the file extension from the original print job filename will also be maintained in the output filename.
+Raster Image Printer automatically appends the appropriate file format extension of the new output file type in addition to any original extension that was part of the print job document name.
+When enabled, this setting removes any extension from the print job document name.
+Disabling this setting means that, in addition to the output file extension, the file extension from the original print job document name will also be maintained in the output filename.

 By default this setting is enabled.
-Some applications precede the document name with the name of their product.
+Some commonly used applications precede the print job document name with the name of their product and a hyphen (-).
+This option will remove the text up to the hyphen and a trailing space.
+It also looks for and removes the trailing text '- Notepad' from documents printed from Notepad.
 Disabling this setting means that the product name from the print job will be maintained in the output filename.

 File splitting is only available for multipaged file formats (ex.
-PDF Multipaged)
+TIFF Multipaged, PDF Multipaged, ZSoft DCX)

 By default this setting is disabled.
 Enabling this setting means your file will be split into a new file based on a size threshold.
 The file will be split when the size exceeds the threshold.
 When file splitting is enabled, the file splitting naming scheme is always used to name each file in the sequence.
 File size and page count splitting can be used together.